 When companies don’t (social) listen

 The perception that social media has little impact on the realities of your consumers is a dangerous one.
 Without a firm understanding of the latest social media movements and conversations, brands risk launching tone-deaf campaigns that rub their consumers the wrong way.
 Take the Virus Vanguard campaign, a COVID-19 campaign by Gov.sg earlier this year that was taken down a day after its launch.
-At a time where fear and uncertainty about the pandemic was at an all time high in Singapore, using humour to convey a public message while well-meaning, was a mismatch to the psyche of the Singaporean public.
+At a time where fear and uncertainty about the pandemic was at an all-time high in Singapore, using humor to convey a public message while well-meaning, was a mismatch to the psyche of the Singaporean public.
 This is why it is crucial for marketing communications teams to pay attention to even the smallest murmurs on social media.

 How brands can leverage social media data:

 There has never been a more important time to think about how your brand can tap into social media data points to guide your marketing campaigns and strategy.
-For a start, here are the three most common use cases practised by our clients:
+For a start, here are the three most common use cases practiced by our clients: